Travis

 >> User.update_all(is_syncing: false)

 It can happen that organizations are also stuck in the syncing state.
-Since an organization itself does not have a is_syncing flag, all users that do belong to it have to be successfully synced.
+Since an organization does not have an is_syncing flag, all users that belong to it must be successfully synced.

 Logs contain GitHub API 422 errors #